 Here are the five tools mentioned in the book with links to more information about them.
-Searching you can find additional tool as well.
+Searching the web you can find additional tools as well.

 Below are some organizations selected because they have freely available ethics case studies.
 You can follow the links to the organization or go directly to the case studies.
 There are also a number of commercial organizations which case studies for sale or for free, which can be found through additional web searches.

 Links to books and people mentioned in The Career Toolkit.
 After reading The Career Toolkit you can continue to focus on a specific area using one of the books below.

 For anyone considering a PhD in science or engineering this book is a must read.
 It looks at some of the skills mentioned in The Career Toolkit but from the perspective of someone working in a research field.

 This is the definitive guide to campus recruiting.
 Any business can out recruiter the big names using this guide.

 A classic book on project management.
 While software oriented (and some content is dated to older technology) other lessons are not just classic, they defined the concept.